redBorder/redborder-documentation/docs/manager/platform_configurations/ch7_5_dashboards_administration.md

 # Dashboard and Widget Administration

-In the **Dashboards** section, users can create a wide variety of **Widgets** that display specific information captured by the platform, either for efficient monitoring or for mere organization of these components.
+In the **Dashboards** section, users can create a wide variety of **widgets** that display specific information captured by the platform, either for efficient monitoring or for simply organization of these components.
 The idea is that both users and organizations can have better control of data analysis from a single screen.

 ## Requirements